Shootfighting: History

 Ken Shamrock, at the time Pancrase champion and former Fujiwara Gumi alumni, entered in UFC 1 representing "Shootfighting", describing his fighting style at Pancrase.
-With Shamrock's success in the early UFC, Bart Vale would use a worked victory at Fujiwara Gumi against Shamrock, claiming it was a real fight to promote himself in the United States as a MMA legend in Japan.
+With Shamrock's success in the early UFC, Bart Vale would use a worked (i.e. scripted) victory at Fujiwara Gumi against Shamrock, claiming it was a real fight to promote himself in the United States as a MMA legend in Japan.
 His actual MMA record is 1-2-0.

+In Sweden, “shootfighting” also developed as a distinct combat sport ruleset during the 1990s.
+In 1995, Swedish martial artists August Wallén and Omar Bouiche traveled to the United States to learn Shootfighting; Wallén trained with Bart Vale in Miami and subsequently brought the style back to Sweden, while Bouiche also helped introduce it in Stockholm.
+Bouiche would also be connected to the Japanese shoot-style scene.
+He became the first Swedish fighter to compete in Pancrase from 1997 to 2001, with notable wins over Minoru Suzuki and Jason DeLucia.
+Wallén registered the name "Shootfighting" in Sweden in 1995, and the Swedish Shootfighting Federation subsequently administered the sport.
+The rules combined stand-up striking, takedowns and submission grappling, while restricting strikes against grounded opponents.
+The ruleset provided a regulated form of mixed striking and grappling during a period when Swedish legislation placed restrictions on combat sport competitions.
+Swedish fighters including Alexander Gustafsson, Mats Nilsson, Magnus Cedenblad, Lina Länsberg and Pannie Kianzad competed in shootfighting before transitioning to professional MMA.
+In 2012, administration of the sport was transferred to the Swedish MMA Federation, which subsequently incorporated Shootfighting as a lower-level ruleset alongside amateur and professional MMA.

 Rules

 Shootfighting is a hybrid martial art, with similar but more limited rules compared to mixed martial arts.

 Currently professional shootfighting matches consists only of a heavyweight (200 lb or more) division.
 But there are lighter divisions for amateur competitors.
 Pro matches run 30 minutes non-stop, amateurs 10 minutes.
 Held inside a standard wrestling ring, competitors are allowed to kick, knee or elbow any part of the body except the groin, as well as headbutt.
 Punches are allowed to the body.
 Since no gloves are worn to facilitate wrestling, punches aren't allowed to the head, although open hand palms and slaps are allowed.
 Any type of throw or takedown is legal and competitors are allowed to hit a downed opponent.
 Additionally, any type of joint lock is legal as are chokes against the side of the neck.
 The only foul consists of punches to the face, eye-gouges, techniques against the windpipe and groin strikes.

 Fights are won when a competitor is knocked down for a 10 count, knocked down 5 times or forced to submit.
 A fighter caught in a submission hold may grab the ropes to break the hold, but this counts as a 1/3 of a knock down.
 Grabbing the ropes 15 times equals a loss.
 Bouts that go to the full time limit are declared a draw.